Inshallhack/Write-ups/NuitDuHack-Wargame-2018/GoCrackMe/README.md

 ![Screenshot strace](img/strace.jpg)

-Since the code base is huge (thanks Go) we needed a way to pinpoint the exact functions processing our input.
-We first tried to breakpoint at the read syscall loading our flag in memory and then checking were this would take us.
-Unfortunately the abstraction of Go prevented us from discovering anything interesting as we quickly got lost in the numerous calls to other functions.
+Since the **codebase is huge** (*thanks Go*), we needed to find a way to **pinpoint the exact functions processing our input**.

+We first tried to **break on the read syscall loading our flag in memory** so as to then check where this would take us.
+Unfortunately, because of the code abstraction in Go, we were prevented from discovering anything interesting (*as we quickly got lost in the numerous calls to other functions*).

-Our second idea was to breakpoint at the second write syscall (result message) and go up the call stack until the flag verification function.
-This turned out to be the right idea but not in the way we expected.
+Our second idea was to **break on the second write syscall** (*writing the fail/win message*) and then **go up the call stack until we hit the flag verification function**; this turned out to be the right idea, but not in the way we expected.

-When looking at the parameters in gdb we saw that rsi (buffer address) after the syscall was pointing at the fail string, but this one was not null terminated and there was a weird ascii string afterwards that we couldn't find in the executable itself.
+Observing the parameters in gdb led us to see that **rsi** (*buffer address*) pointed to the failure string after the syscall; however, this string was **not null-terminated** and **followed by a weird ascii string that we couldn't find anywhere in the executable itself**.

 ![Screenshot weirdstring](img/weirdstring.jpg)

-To gather information we looked up the section containing the string and we dumped it.
-We ran strings on it and saw a lot of ascii strings including fake flags.
+To gather more information, we looked up the section containing the string and dumped it.
+Running our favorite command `strings` on it, we discovered a lot of different strings as well as **fake flags**.

 ![Screenshot strings](img/strings.jpg)

-After trying a few of them we were surprised to discover that our dump actually contained the flag.
+After trying a few of them, we were surprised to discover that this dump **actually contained the flag**.

 ![Screenshot flagged](img/flag.jpg)

-challenge password : This1sATotalLyDumbPa5$wordBut1tW0rkN3h
-challenge flag : ndh16\_2c51459d50d04a8705493d2ab9696e21f17ddd62ebbe106dbbca8a18a867c82f9ea1c84319035b95cbc64303dbf26172c67adac64a45f48854c272cbc2608957
+**Challenge password: This1sATotalLyDumbPa5$wordBut1tW0rkN3h**

+**Challenge flag: ndh16_2c51459d50d04a8705493d2ab9696e21f17ddd62ebbe106dbbca8a18a867c82f9ea1c84319035b95cbc64303dbf26172c67adac64a45f48854c272cbc2608957**

-# Note
+# Wrapping up

-Sometimes running **strings** on random binary blobs yields surprising results.
+We already knew `strings` was awesome, and running it on random binary blobs sure can yield unexpected results!